 (2) In all other cases, within thirty-five days after the date of appointment of a general receiver, the receiver shall file as schedule A a true list of all of the known creditors and applicable regulatory and taxing agencies of the person over whose assets the receiver is appointed, their mailing addresses, the amount and nature of their claims, and whether their claims are disputed; and as schedule B a true list of all property of the estate identifiable by the receiver, including the estimated liquidation value and location of the property and, if real property, a legal description thereof, as of the date of appointment of the receiver.

 (3) The schedules must be in substantially the following forms:

 SCHEDULE A-CREDITOR LIST

-6. List all owners or shareholders, showing:
+1. List all creditors having security interests or liens, showing: